Scheduled monuments in Somerset: West Somerset

-The West Somerset local government district covers a largely rural area, including parts of Exmoor, with a population, according to the 2001 census, of 35,712 in an area of 740 km2.
+The West Somerset former local government district covers a largely rural area, including parts of Exmoor, and has an area of 740 km2.
 The largest centres of population are the coastal towns of Minehead and Watchet.
-The council's administrative headquarters are in the village of Williton.

 There are 202 scheduled monuments in West Somerset.
 Some of the oldest, particularly on Exmoor and the Quantock Hills are Neolithic, Bronze Age or Iron Age including hill forts, cairns, bowl barrows and other tumuli.
 More recent sites include several motte-and-bailey castles.
 Dunster Castle has been fortified since the late Anglo-Saxon period.
 After the Norman conquest of England in the 11th century, William de Mohun constructed a timber castle on the site as part of the pacification of Somerset.
 A stone shell keep was built on the motte by the start of the 12th century, and the castle survived a siege during the early years of the Anarchy.
 At the end of the 14th century the de Mohuns sold the castle to the Luttrell family, who expanded it several times during the 17th and 18th centuries.
 The medieval castle walls were mostly destroyed following the siege of Dunster Castle at the end of the English Civil War.
 In the 1860s and 1870s, the architect Anthony Salvin was employed to remodel the castle to fit Victorian tastes; this work extensively changed the appearance of Dunster to make it appear more Gothic and Picturesque.
 In 1976 Colonel Walter Luttrell gave Dunster Castle and most of its contents to the National Trust, which operates it as a tourist attraction.

 There are also several church or village crosses which date from the Middle Ages.
 Other sites of religious significance include Cleeve Abbey which was founded by William de Roumare, Earl of Lincoln in a grant of 1191, on land he had been given by king Æthelred the Unready.
-The geography with large numbers of streams is reflected by the number of packhorse, such as Gallox Bridge and Robber's Bridge, included in the list.
+The geography with large numbers of streams is reflected by the number of packhorse bridges, such as Gallox Bridge and Robber's Bridge, included in the list.
 The mining history of the area is also represented by several sections of the West Somerset Mineral Railway and associated ruins of mine buildings which are now scheduled.
 The most recent monuments are World War II pillboxes.
-The village of Dunster provides the highest concentration of monuments ranging from Iron Age forts to the castle and Yarn Market which was built around 1600.
+The village of Dunster provides the highest concentration of monuments, ranging from Iron Age forts to the castle, and Yarn Market which was built around 1600.